How a Pumpkin Changed a Palate.

 Preparing Your Mind for Orange.

-So my worldview gets little orange this time of year.
+So my worldview gets a little orange this time of year.
 Not jaundice, just orange.
-I have orange yams in my fridge, orange turmeric in my spice rack, orange carrots, orange gourds, orange oranges—and orange candy corn in the trash.
+I have orange yams in my fridge, orange turmeric in my spice rack, orange carrots, orange gourds, orange oranges.

 Even my dog is orange (he's a labradoodle).